InfiniteEchoes/coq-jokes/README.md

 - Whatever shouldn't be formalized, will be formalized.
 - Don't solve the problems.
 Ask the questions.
 - Don't vibe coding.
 Vibe proving.
+- Unfinished parts are left as exercises in courses.